 Another example is Amazon’s Prime Air, “a future delivery system from Amazon designed to safely get packages to customers in 30 minutes or less using unmanned aerial vehicles, also called drones.”
 While it’s still in the development phase, it’s no surprise that the largest online retailer is an early pioneer of drone technology in the supply chain.
 That said, Amazon isn’t the first company to get FAA approval for drone delivery; as Recode reports, that achievement goes to Alphabet’s Wing Aviation program, an offshoot of Google.
 A use case still in its infancy, the use of drones for delivery could have big implications for neighborhood stores, not to mention UPS, FedEx and the U.S. Postal Service.

 While they’re not among the newest warehouse automation technologies, the use of automated forklifts has grown in recent years.
-Like collaborative mobile robots, automated forklifts don’t require investing in new infrastructure, particularly newer models that don’t require special floor tape or other fixed infrastructure to direct them throughout the warehouse.
-For the most part, they can operate in the same routes used by your human workers but handle tasks that would typically require a long walk for stock picking or put-away tasks.
+Like collaborative mobile robots, automated forklifts don’t require investing in new infrastructure.
+In particular, newer models don’t require special floor tape or other fixed infrastructure to direct them throughout the warehouse.
+For the most part, they can operate in the same routes used by your human workers but handle tasks that would typically involve long travel times for stock picking or put-away tasks.

 Typically equipped with sensors that detect activity in their path, automated forklifts can avoid collisions with other vehicles or human associates.
 As many forklift accidents are attributed to inadequate training or human error, automated forklifts can improve safety assuming sensors and other safety mechanisms are functioning properly.
 Thanks to these same sensors, automated forklifts offer more precise and secure load handling, resulting in reduced product damage from handling.
 They can also improve productivity by handling time-consuming and repetitive tasks, freeing up your associates up for more value-added tasks.